MaterializeInc/materialize/doc/developer/design/20210406_mapfilterproject.md

 We do not intend to determine the policy for which operators should be communicated to sources and which should be held back.
 We expect a substantial amount of follow-up work on source implementations where we determine how best to apply these operators.
+We do not intend to communicate expressions over things other than `[Datum]` input (e.g. we are not directly expression JSON or Avro navigation).
 We could go further with the set of operations that we push in to sources, including e.g. `FlatMap`, `Negate`, or `Union` operators.

 ## Description